breml/goautogitignore/README.md

 # gogitignore

 gogitignore searches a given directory for Go source files with `package main` and adds the resulting go build file (binary) to the .gitignore file.
+Find some additional information in this short [blog post](https://breml.github.io/blog/2015/10/06/gogitignore/).

 ## Install